1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Justice for Families Program is sponsored by U.S. Department of Justice, Office on Violence Against Women (OVW).
-This program improves the response of the civil and criminal justice system to families with a history of sexual assault, domestic violence, dating violence, and stalking, or in cases involving allegations of child sexual abuse.
+The Justice for Families Program supports projects designed to improve the response of the civil and criminal justice system to families with a history of domestic violence, sexual assault, dating violence, and stalking, or in cases involving allegations of child sexual abuse.

 Get alerted about grants like this